-$\label{eq:Figure 8.6} Figure 8.6 \quad The bivariate density estimate of the CYGOB1 data, here shown in a three-dimensional fashion using the persp function.$ function gradient 55 55 \$convergence [1] 0 a Bayesian information criterion (BIC) is applied to choose the form of the mixture model:
+Figure 8.6 The bivariate density estimate of the CYGOB1 data, here shown in a three-dimensional fashion using the persp function.

-Of course, optimising the appropriate likelihood 'by hand' is not very convenient.
+Of course, optimizing the appropriate likelihood 'by hand' is not very convenient.
 In fact, (at least) two packages offer high-level functionality for estimating mixture models.
-The first one is package mclust (Fraley et al., 2012) implementing the methodology described in Fraley and Raftery (2002).
-Here, best model: univariate, equal variance (E) with 2 components and the estimated means are
+The first one is package mclust (Fraley et al., 2014) implementing the methodology described in Fraley and Raftery (2002).
+Here, a Bayesian information criterion (BIC) is applied to choose the form of the mixture model: